MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-support-authenticator-passkey.md

 ---
 # Support passkeys in Microsoft Authenticator in your Microsoft Entra ID tenant

-This topic covers some support issues that administrators might see after they enable users to sign in with passkeys in Aithenticator.
+This topic covers issues that users might see when they use passkeys in Microsoft Authenticator, and possible ways for administrators to resolve them.

-## Authentication strength policy
+## Workarounds for an authentication strength Conditional Access policy loop

 If you configure an authentication strength Conditional Access policy with the following conditions, users can get caught in a loop when they try to sign in: